 For one – you want to be Energizing Cooperation.
 You want to support that which is supporting you.
 If you are crapping on everything that happens, you are are basically dumping on those who are trying to work on your behalf.
 Think that helps?
 Remember, it’s all being intended.
 There’s a lot more going on than meets the eye.
 Are you co-creating or fighting it?

-Another nasty form of expectation is Entitlement.
+Another difficult form of expectation is Entitlement.
 An ego claim that ‘I deserve’.
 While you do, if it comes from ego, it’s a ‘me’ statement that squelches cooperation, creates unintended boundaries, and adds attachment, the anti-allower.

 A big one that helps overcome all these forms of resistance is a practice of Gratitude.